cs124/pa4-quizlet/README.md

 1. Once you've saved all your changes, go to File->Download .ipynb to download your notebook file to your local machine.
-2. If your solution required any extra files, make sure they were located in pa4-quizlet/deps.
+2. If your solution required any extra files, make sure they were located in pa5-embeddings/deps.
 Go to the file explorer on the left-hand side and download those as well.
-3. Once you have pa4.ipynb and any deps files you need saved locally, create a zip file (either from your OS's file explorer or the terminal), making sure that it has the following structure:
+3. Once you have pa5.ipynb and any deps files you need saved locally, create a zip file (either from your OS's file explorer or the terminal), making sure that it has the following structure:

         deps/
-        pa4.ipynb
+        pa5.ipynb

-3. Upload the zip file as your solution to the PA4 Quizlet assignment in Gradescope (http://www.gradescope.com).
+3. Upload the zip file as your solution to the PA5 Embeddings assignment in Gradescope (http://www.gradescope.com).

 ## Rice/Myth